Proclus of Constantinople: Mariology

 His sermons also bristle with Marian theology through innovative allegorical interpretation of Old Testament texts such as the prophetic lampstand in Zechariah.
 According to Proclus, Mary is "the only bridge between God and men" and all women are blessed through her renewal of the female sex.

 Works

 The works of Proclus consist of 20 sermons (some of doubtful authenticity).
 Five were published by cardinal Angelo Mai, of which 3 are preserved only in a Syriac version, the Greek being lost; 7 letters, along with several addressed to him by other persons; and a few fragments of other letters and sermons.
 Of the 8 homilies on Christology attributed to him, 7 are authentic.

 Proclus was cited by Cardinal John Henry Newman for his work on Mariology and his strong support of the conciliar dogma on the Theotokos.

+Five of his homilies have been translated into English by Fr.
+Maximos (Nicholas) Constas in Vigiliae Christianae, Supplements, Volume: 66 by Brill in 2002.

 Feast day

-The Eastern Orthodox Church celebrates his feast day on 20 November.
+The Eastern Orthodox Church and the Oriental Orthodox Church celebrate his feast day on 20 November.
 The Catholic Church lists him on 24 October.